yecril71pl/cpp-docs.pl-pl/docs/dotnet/hash-map-stl-clr.md

 ### <a name="remarks"></a>Uwagi

-Funkcja elementu członkowskiego zwraca delegata używany do konwersji wartości klucza na liczbę całkowitą.
-Możesz użyć do tworzenia skrótu klucza.
+Funkcja członkowska zwraca delegata użyty do przekonwertowania wartości klucza na liczbę całkowitą.
+Jest on używany do mieszania klucza.

 ### <a name="example"></a>Przykład